Darthagnon/hugo-theme-dream/docs/params-configurations.md

 Limit the number of labels displayed visually.
 The hidden tags will be displayed in the form of an [Accordion](https://semantic-ui.com/modules/accordion.html).

-### simple = "false"
+### simple = false
-Uncomment to hide tags, categories, archive EVERYWHERE - this is for a simple site aesthetic, unsuitable for blogs.
+Boolean, uncomment to hide tags, categories, archive at the top of the webpage - this is for a simple site aesthetic, unsuitable for blogs.

 ### categoriesLimitInHeader = 6